 Does the incident require submission to the Department of Labor for Workers Compensation?
 This is true if the worker cannot do their regular job for any period of time, or if the injury requires medical treatment beyond what OMS provides.
 In these cases OMS submits the proper forms on behalf of the worker and the supervisor.

-To maintain the right to receive compensation for a work-related injury or illness it is essential to report the injury/illness to OMS promptly, to complete the employee portions of the report and for the supervisor to complete their portions of the report and send it back to OMS within a few days.
-If the incident happens on the main campus workers should report to
+To maintain the right to receive compensation for a work-related injury or illness it is essential that you report the injury/illness to OMS promptly, to complete the employee portions of the report and for your supervisor to complete their portions of the report and send it back to OMS within a few days.
+If the incident happens on the main campus, you should report to

-OMS at Building 10 Room 6C306.
-If the injury occurs when OMS is closed or at a distant location, or if the injury is severe enough to require transport to a hospital, then the worker or their supervisor must notify OMS as quickly as possible to help ensure proper medical treatment, incident investigation, and filing with workers compensation.
+OMS at Building 10, Room 6C306.
+If the injury occurs when OMS is closed, you are at a distant location, or if the injury is severe enough to require transport to a hospital, then you or your supervisor must notify OMS as quickly as possible to help ensure proper medical treatment, incident investigation, and filing with workers compensation.

 Each year from February 1 to April 30 each employer has to share certain injury/illness information with employees.
-At NIH the data is posted on the DOHS website categorized by work location, as required by OSHA.
+At the NIH, the data is posted on our website categorized by work location, as required by OSHA.